 However, we still need to pay a VFS logistics fee of INR 2000 – 2300, depending on the VFS centre where the application is filed.
 The fee is to be paid at VFS – in cash only.

-Schedule an appointment at any VFS South Africa centre
+Schedule an appointment at South Africa VFS in India

 Once your application form and documents are ready, make an appointment at the VFS centre closest to you to file your application.
 I was quite relieved that we don’t need to apply at the VFS centre closest to the address on our passport.
 I ended up applying without any hassles in Mumbai even though my passport address says Dehradun.